-Locating or identifying case law is one of the most common research tasks for barristers.
-Many of the more frequently cited law report series are available online via Lexis or Westlaw.
+Finding case law is one of the most common research tasks for barristers.
+Many of the more frequently-cited law report series are available online via Lexis+ or Westlaw.

-These databases can also be useful for locating some commentary on the case.
+These databases can also be useful for identifying commentary on case law, e.g. books, articles or summaries.